sonic-net/SONiC/doc/ntp/migration-to-chrony.md

 2. When slewing the time, ntpd disables the kernel time discipline.
-One of the effects of this is that the kernel will never know that the system time has been synchronized to the actual time, and thus will not update the hardware/RTC clock on the board with the correct time.
-When the kernel knows that the system time is synchronized, every 11 minutes, it will write the current system time to the hardware/RTC clock.
-Not syncing the system time to the hardware/RTC clock means that if the system were to be rebooted, then it would come back up with whatever time was recorded in the hardware clock, which might not be the actual time.
+One of the effects of this is that the kernel will never know that the system time has been synchronized to the actual time, and thus will not update the hardware clock/RTC on the board with the correct time.
+When the kernel knows that the system time is synchronized, every 11 minutes, it will write the current system time to the hardware clock/RTC.
+Not syncing the system time to the hardware clock/RTC means that if the system were to be rebooted, then it would come back up with whatever time was recorded in the hardware clock, which might not be the actual time.
 It is possible to manually sync the system time to the hardware clock, which is what is done in SONiC when the